Video visit appointments

 - EUS (endoscopic ultrasound)

-- 24-hour pH manometry (a test that looks at pressure in the stomach and food pipe)
+- 24-hour pH manometry (a test that looks at pressure in the esophagus)

 Capsule endoscopy (camera pill) helps us take a video of the inside of your small intestine.